 The stone-age atelier offers join-in activities and workshops for children, young persons and adults, and once a year there is a grand museum festival.
 From the museum, a trail leads to the world-famous place of discovery of Neanderthal man.
 Audio systems at stations along the trail provide background information on the natural, cultural and industrial history of the valley.
 All information is also available in a smartphone app.
 Access by public transport is recommended - e.g. with the combination ticket of the DB.

-If you arrive by car on Sundays as well as on the 1st of November and on the 26th of December we recommend the shuttle service, which is listed in the introduction.
+If you arrive by car on Tuesdays to Fridays, only between the 5th and 21st of December, and on Sundays and on 26th of December, we recommend the use of the shuttle service, which is listed in the introduction.